-Dark chocolate mousse with brandy and hazelnuts (and without cream) is one of the most delicious desserts.
+Chocolate mousse without heavy cream is one of the most delicious desserts.
 It's homemade, yet very easy to prepare.
 It’s rich and creamy, but still fluffy.
 So if you're looking for a special, flavorful sweet dessert for your next dinner party or Holiday dinner.
 This recipe is going to be a great choice.

 Who doesn't love dark chocolate mousse?
 A great dessert with a WOW factor.
 Full of extra flavor because of the nutty bite of the hazelnuts and the warm touch from the brandy.